amukiza/scotch-lang/markdown/syntax.md

 // invoking triple with 4 gives 12
 triple 4

+// multiplying 3 by 4 gives 12
+multiply 3 4
 ```

 The above code can be expressed using the following JavaScript: